baratgabor/SuffixTree/.github/README.md

 - Insert a new explicit leaf for the current input character at the active node.
 - Rescan to set the Active Point to the correct next position.

+## Storage

+I used a central hashtable-based approach instead of per-node storage, which should improve the data locality and decrease the memory footprint of nodes, but probably doesn't matter much.
+The hashing key I used is a value tuple that combines the node reference and the character ID of the edge (I store edge information in the nodes to cut down on implementation complexity and pointer dereferencing).

+Additionally, I converted my implementation to store suffix links externally as well, in another singular dictionary, which resulted in a very lean `Node` footprint.

+I'll probably continue to add features, and experiment with some different designs – if my time allows.

 # Plain-plain English explanation of Ukkonen's algorithm